 - To prevent media spillage while removing syringes: 1.
 Gently pull the plunger up until it is past the stop, but still within the syringe.
 2. Unscrew the syringe from the luer lock.
 If successful, the pressure will hold the media within the syringe.
 This may take a few attempts to learn, so hold the syringe over the waste container and clean any media spilled onto the STLVs with a paper towel sprayed with ethanol.

 - Turn stopcocks to open position.
-Keeping the STLV inclined at a 45 degree angle over a waste container, drain out 50-75% of the old media through one of the open stopcocks, without allowing the beads to travel with the media.
+Keeping the STLV inclined at a 45-degree angle over a waste container, drain out 50-75% of the old media through one of the open stopcocks, without allowing the beads to travel with the media.
 It is very important to keep the vessel still while draining the media because every time the beads are disturbed, you could potentially have them spill out into the waste.
-If you see beads starting to move toward the opening of the vessel, place the vessel back down on the hood and let them settle at the bottom again.
+If you see beads starting to move toward the vessel's opening, place the vessel back down on the hood and let them settle at the bottom again.

 - To add fresh media, remove and discard stopcocks.
 Replace with new sterile stopcocks and new sterile syringes (with plungers removed and set on sterile packaging).